ditzhaki/Spotify_Music_Popularity_Analysis/README.md

 **Machine Learning**: SciKitLearn is the ML library we used to create a classifier.
 Our training and testing setup is split into X_train, X_test, y_train, and y_test variables.

 **Dashboard**: We used Tableau for a fully functioning and interactive dashboard.

+## Recommendations for Future Analysis

+For any future analysis, we recommend using a linear regression model to explore the popularity of a song.
+In addition, we we believe it would be great for any future analysis to include using machine learning to develop music recommendations for users.